barcode16/Getting_And_Cleaning_Data/Codebook.md

 * fBodyBodyGyroMagmean   : numeric
 * fBodyBodyGyroMagstd     : numeric
 * fBodyBodyGyroJerkMagmean: numeric
 * fBodyBodyGyroJerkMagstd : numeric
+* angletBodyAccMeangravity: numeric
+* angletBodyAccJerkMeangravityMean: numeric
+* angletBodyGyroMeangravityMean: numeric
+* angletBodyGyroJerkMeangravityMean: numeric
+* angleXgravityMean       : numeric
+* angleYgravityMean       : numeric
+* angleZgravityMean       : numeric

 ##Transformation

 The source data originally consisted of 10,299 observations of 563 variables.
 Transformation principally included:

-* Extracting 68 variables from the original 563: the subject id ("subject"); the activity label ("activity"); and the 66 variables relating to the mean and standard deviation of the measurements.
+* Extracting 75 variables from the original 563: the subject id ("subject"); the activity label ("activity"); and the 73 variables relating to the mean and standard deviation of the measurements.
-* Taking the means of the 10,299 observations for each of the 66 quantitative variables, resulting in 180 observations (the means for 30 subjects across 6 activities).
+* Taking the means of the 10,299 observations for each of the 73 quantitative variables, resulting in 180 observations (the means for 30 subjects across 6 activities).
-* The final output is a data set consisting of 68 variables and 180 observations.
+* The final output is a data set consisting of 75 variables and 180 observations.

 ##License